 If a valid Access code is entered, Signon/Security can link the attempt with a known user and records that user's name in the log.
 Since it is a valid code, its text is not recorded in the log.
 The text of subsequently entered invalid Verify codes can, however, be recorded as clues to the source of the access attempt.
 If the Access code is not valid, a user's name cannot be associated but the text of the attempt can be recorded.

-The log also records the time of day, device used, and CPU/UCI location.
+The log also records the following:

+- Time of day.

+- Device used.

+- CPU/UCI location.